atheler/klang/README.md

 ### Prerequisites

 We use Python bindings for PortAudio and RtMidi.
-On Mac they can be installed via Homebrew.
+On Mac they can be installed via [Homebrew](https://brew.sh).

 ### Installing

-Klang can be installed via pip or the setup.py.
+Klang can be installed via PyPi / pip or directly via setup.py.
 Note that there is a C extension which needs to be compiled (`klang/audio/_envelope.c`).

 ## Running the tests